mincongzhang/DataStructuresAlgorithmsNotebook/suan-6cd53a-dong-tai-gui-hua/max-subarray.md

 //Solution2 O(nlogn)
 //Binary search, the max is either included in the middle or not,
-//get mid, search left, and search right, update max
+//get mid, search left, and search right, update max, and recursive get it done

 //Solution3 O(n) DP
 //update local max and global max at the same time